freeradical13/freeradical13.github.io/index.md

 [Sexual Selection][] is a type of natural selection where individuals of one sex with certain characteristics are more likely to obtain mates than other individuals of the same sex.
 In [Intrasexual Selection][], organisms of the same sex compete for mates of the opposite sex.
 In [Intersexual Selection][], one sex (usually females) chooses the members of the opposite sex to mate with.
 Sexual selection may lead to [Sexual Dimorphism][] which describes differences in characteristics between males and females.

-In [Frequency-Dependent Selection][], the frequency of an allele fluctuates depending on the frequency of other alleles within the same species (e.g. sexual selection) or in other species.
+In [Frequency-Dependent Selection][], the frequency of an allele fluctuates depending on the frequency of other alleles within the same species or in other species.

 In [Heterozygote Advantage][], organisms with two or more alleles at a locus are selected at a higher rate.

 A [Hybrid Zone][] is a geographical area in which multiple species are more likely to reproduce (creating hybrids).
 [Reinforcement][] is the process of increasing reproductive barriers between species in the case that hybrids are less fit than parents.

 [Allopolyploidy][] occurs when gametes of two different diploid species overcome sexual barriers and form a haploid zygote with non-homologus chromosomes.
-This zygote may develop into a mature organism through mitosis although it cannot reproduce sexually because meiosis requires polyploidy.
+This zygote may develop into a mature organism through mitosis although it cannot reproduce sexually because meiosis requires paired chromosomes.
 However, nondisjunctions during mitosis may create a duplicated cell which has homologous chromosomes which will allow meiosis and subsequent sexual reproduction.

 ### Proteomics